 - Open the Terminal application and type cd /Volumes/

 - Select your Time Capsule hard drive and navigate into its subdirectories to find the correct .sparsebundle file.
 The sparsebundle file will have the general form of ComputerName MACaddress.sparsebundle.
-Write down the name of this file, as you’ll need it in a second.
+Write down the name of this file, as you will need it in a second.

 - Type the following command in Terminal: hdiutil compact SparsebundleName.sparsebundle